valthoraval/OBD/src/docs/1_2_gcp_handson.md

 * Notice the similarities between the first VM you created and this one,
 * What changed ?
 * If you want to learn more about compute images, image families etc... [go here](https://cloud.google.com/ai-platform/deep-learning-vm/docs/concepts-images)
-* Metadata command is a bit of magic provided by google to automatically install GPU drivers (very useful !)

 ### Connect to ssh to this machine